ExpressionEngine/ExpressionEngine-User-Guide/source/cp/content/files/file_upload_preferences.rst

 defined in bytes; 1 kilobyte = 1024 bytes.
 Example: to limit each upload to 30 kilobytes, you'll put 30720 in the field.

-**Note:** Servers usually also have built-in limits on the amount of data that can be uploaded via PHP at one time.
+.. note:: Servers usually also have built-in limits on the amount of
+	data that can be uploaded via PHP at one time.
 The default value for this in PHP is 2 MB.
 If you have a need to upload very large files, then you should contact your Host or server admin and talk to them about any size limits they have in place.

 Maximum Image Height (in pixels)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~